Emotional Health After an Abortion

 Did you know?

-Women with strong religious feelings choose abortion in the same proportion as all women.
-And, many religions support a woman’s right and responsibility to make pregnancy decisions.
+People with strong religious feelings choose abortion in the same proportion as anyone who chooses abortion.
+And, many religions support the right and responsibility to make pregnancy decisions.
 For more information about different religious views relating to abortion, see the Religious Coalition for Reproductive Rights website.

-BE AWARE: We know there are many websites out there designed by people that do not support a woman’s choice, with the goal to make you feel badly about yourself for making this personal decision.
+BE AWARE: We know there are many websites out there designed by people that do not support a pregnant person’s choice, with the goal to make you feel bad about yourself for making this personal decision.
 Unfortunately, these sites generally offer nothing but half-truths and blatant lies about abortion.
 Because of all of this misinformation, it can be hard to tell the truths from the lies.
 Please try to visit factual websites that offer support and are not judgmental.

 All Options is an organization dedicated to promoting unconditional support for decisions, feelings and experiences surrounding pregnancy, parenting, abortion and adoption.
-Their Talkline (1-888-493-0092) is a peer-counseling service for women and their loved ones from the US and Canada, no matter where you are in the decision-making process.
+Their Talkline (1-888-493-0092) is a peer-counseling service for anyone from the US and Canada, no matter where you are in the decision-making process.